Unit 1: Foundations of Longevity Coaching¶

 Month 1: Foundation

-- Sleep optimization (the keystone habit)
+- Optimize sleep (the keystone habit)

-- Strength training 3x/week
+- Do strength training 3x/week

-- Protein targets at each meal
+- Hit protein targets at each meal

-- Core supplements (if appropriate)
+- Add core supplements (if appropriate)

-- Baseline testing (bloodwork, DEXA, VO2 max)
+- Complete baseline testing (bloodwork, DEXA, VO2 max)

 Month 2: Expansion